romulus4444/Cloudy-Canvas/README.md

 # Cloudy-Canvas
 Created April 5th, 2021

 A Discord bot for interfacing with the [Manebooru](https://manebooru.art/) imageboard.
+The discord server can be found at https://discord.gg/K4pq9AnN8F

 Written by Raymond Welch ([@Dr. Romulus#4444](https://github.com/romulus4444)) in C# using Discord.net.
 Special thanks to Ember Heartshine for hosting and HenBasket for testing.